Horticulture businesses

 Legislation

 The main objective of the MPA is to manage risks to public health from the use of regulated substances for industrial, agricultural and domestic purposes.
-The MPA has integrated the HDPR and Pest Management Act 2001 into a single regulatory system

 Pest management under the MPA

 The MPA only applies to pest animals and not pest plants or plant diseases.
-Therefore, the MPA applies to the use of pesticides and fumigants as defined by the MPA but not the use of fungicides or herbicides.
+So the MPA applies to the use of pesticides and fumigants as defined by the MPA but not the use of fungicides or herbicides.

 Licences